SERMON SEVEN (Pf 7, Q 76, QT 35)

-You must know that this is in reality one and the same thing — to know God and to be known by God, to see God and to be seen by God.
-In knowing and seeing God we know and see that He makes us know and see.
-And just as the luminous air is not different from the fact of illuminating, for it illumines because it is luminous, so do we know by being known, and because He makes us know.
+You must know that this is in reality one and the same thing—to know God and to be known by God, to see God and to be seen by God.
+In knowing and seeing God, we know and see that He makes us know and see.
+And just as daylight is not different from the fact of illuminating, for it illuminates because it is luminous, so do we know by being known and because He makes us know.
 Therefore Christ said, “Again you will see me” (John 16:16).
-That is to say, by making you see, you know me; and then follows, “Your heart shall rejoice,” that is, in the vision and knowledge of me, “and your joy no man takes from you” (John 16:22).
+That is to say, “By making you see, you know me.”
+And then follows, “Your heart shall rejoice,” that is, in the vision and knowledge of me, “and your joy no man takes from you” (John 16:22).

 Christ says: “Whoever would follow me, let him deny himself and take up his cross and follow me” (Matt.
 16:24, Mark 8:34).
 That is, cast out all grief so that perpetual joy reigns in your heart — thus is the child born.
 And then if the child is born in me, the sight of my father and all my friends slain before my eyes would leave my heart untouched.
 For if my heart were moved thereby, the child would not have been born in me, though its birth might be near.